Hair Salon Loyalty Programme: Rebook 70% of Clients

 How often do hair salon clients visit on average?

 The average hair salon client visits 4.88 times per year, according to Meevo’s 2025 data.
 That’s roughly every 10-11 weeks.
-Top salons push this to 7-8 visits annually through loyalty programs, rebooking incentives, and promoting regular trims and treatments between major appointments.
+Top salons push this to 7-8 visits annually through loyalty programmes, rebooking incentives, and promoting regular trims and treatments between major appointments.

 Yes.
 Hair salons have longer gaps between visits (6-10 weeks vs 2-4 weeks for nails), higher average service values, and stronger stylist-client relationships.
-Your loyalty program needs to bridge that memory gap with automated reminders and keep rewards achievable within 12-18 months, not 2+ years.
+Your loyalty programme needs to bridge that memory gap with automated reminders and keep rewards achievable within 12-18 months, not 2+ years.

 Should loyalty be tied to the salon or individual stylist?

 Tie loyalty to the salon, not individual stylists.
 This protects your business if a stylist leaves, builds salon brand equity, and allows clients to try different services or stylists without losing progress.
-For chair-rental models, consider a salon-wide program that tracks individual stylist preferences.
+For chair-rental models, consider a salon-wide programme that tracks individual stylist preferences.

 How many visits should it take to earn a hair salon reward?

 6-8 visits is the sweet spot.
 With average visit frequency of 4.88 times per year (Meevo 2025 data), this means rewards are achievable in 12-18 months.
 Add an interim reward at visit 3-4 to maintain engagement.
-Programs requiring 10+ visits see high dropout rates because clients lose interest before reaching the reward.
+Programmes requiring 10+ visits see high dropout rates because clients lose interest before reaching the reward.

 What percentage of hair salon revenue comes from repeat clients?